Updated: Dec 13, 2021

 I walked away totally inconsolable.
 My life abruptly changed with my son's death and even to this date, the pain of his loss has never become bearable with the exception of my reaching out to God daily with one question;

 "God, why did you not heal my Marshall?
+He had been healing and helping my youngest son Jason for years!
 Why did you not heal my son?
 You had better have a good reason, God!
 For you could not possibly have needed him with you more than I need him here on earth with me!"

 A few months later as I prayed and asked the same question over again.
 Suddenly, Jesus Christ answered.
 He said, "My child.
 My son Marshall was in great physical pain so I took him home."